cncf/kubernetes-community-days/planning/master-timeline.md

 * Share  videos with CNCF so they can be posted on the [CNCF YouTube channel](https://www.youtube.com/c/cloudnativefdn).
 * Send thank you emails to speakers, sponsors, and participants.
 * Collect all outstanding invoices and process for payment.
+* Determine
-* Determine planning for the next Kubernetes Community Days event.
+for the next Kubernetes Community Days event.